 B&B Galleria Colmio (Jokikatu 20, courtyard)

-October 1st we are opening former Galleria Colmio’s homely 66 square apartment for accommodation.
+Galleria Colmio is cozy 66 square apartment for accommodation.
 This apartment has two rooms, a kitchen, toilet and shower.
 Idyllic location along the river and an excellent accommodation option for a longer stay.
 Colmio has a double bed 160cm, 90cm extra bed and one 120cm bed.
 Max 5 people.

 Pets are allowed.
 There is no WiFi or television in this apartment.
 Instead you can enjoy the silence and sense the spirit of the gallery.